On the multidimensional permanent and q-ary designs: Introduction

-The set $Q_q^n$ is called {\it hypercube}.
-The set of faces of the hypercube $Q^n_q$ is in one-to-one correspondence with the set $Q_{q*}^n$ and each $k$-dimensional face ($k$-face) corresponds to the codeword contained $k$ symbols $*$.
-Thus $H(n,q,w,t)$ design is a piercing consisting of $(n-w)$-faces of the hypercube $Q^n_q$ with the property that each $(n-t)$-face contains precisely one $(n-w)$-face of H-design; and $A(n,q,w,t)$ design is a covering consisting of $(n-t)$-faces of the hypercube $Q^n_q$ with the property that each $(n-w)$-face is contained in precisely one $(n-t)$-face of A-design.
+The set $Q_q^n$ is called the {\it hypercube}.
+The set of faces of $Q^n_q$ is in one-to-one correspondence with $Q_{q*}^n$ and each $k$-dimensional face ($k$-face) corresponds to the codeword with $k$ symbols $*$.
+Thus an $H(n,q,w,t)$ design is a~piercing consisting of $(n-w)$-faces of $Q^n_q$ with the property that each $(n-t)$-face contains exactly one $(n-w)$-face of an H-design; and an $A(n,q,w,t)$ design is a~covering consisting of $(n-t)$-faces of $Q^n_q$ with the property that each $(n-w)$-face is contained in exactly one $(n-t)$-face of an A-design.